 The empirical evidence of crime responsiveness to probability of apprehension and punishment is mixed.
 While some studies find that deterrence is effective when increases in punishment and sanction are imposed (e.g. Helland and Tabarrok, 2007; Machin, 2014), others find no impact of punishment on crime deterrence (e.g. Hjalmarsson, 2009; Fagan and Johnson, 2010).
 The similar story also happens for risk of apprehension where the evidence of risk of apprehension effectiveness is mixed (e.g. Levitt, 1997; Lin, 2009; DeAngelo and Hansen, 2014).
 Many previous studies, however, suffer from data and technical limitations, especially the difficulty of causal effect clarification under treatment of policy endogeneity as changes in deterrence levels are generally not random (Donohue and Wolfers, 2009; Chalfin and McCrary, 2017).

 Our study therefore uses the experimental technique to clarify causation, and importantly to elicit the effects of changes in risk of apprehension and punishment on the negative behavior of cheating.
 In addition, our experimental design was set up to immediately generate the impacts of cheating, in both positive and negative directions (benefit of not being caught and punishment of being caught, respectively).
 This allows us to clean out the impact of preference being time dependent.
 We could therefore compare the effectiveness between the risk of apprehension and punishment in deterring cheating behavior, given that the benefit and punishment of cheating can happen in the same time.

 Using self-reported scores on a 5-minute quiz as an indicator of cheating behavior, the experimental results suggest that risk of apprehension are more effective in deterring cheating behavior.
 Though the results are not monotonic, higher levels of apprehension risk bring cheating behavior closer to the full monitoring case where the researchers recheck each reported score.
 The results are not as promising for punishment severity.
 At a low level of monitoring (1%), varying punishment severity does not seem to alter cheating behavior.
 Even in cases where subjects can lose their own money, we can still observe similar levels of dishonest behavior.
 When trying to deter dishonest behavior, increasing monitoring effort seems to be the appropriate way.

+Friesen (2012) conducted an experiment study investigating the same question with students at the University of Queensland, Australia.
+In that experiment, the author finds that increasing punishment severity is the more effective way to deter wrongdoing.
+In particular, an increase in punishment severity reduces incidence of non-compliance more than an equivalent increase in punishment probability, where equivalence is defined as changing expected penalty equally.
+In our study, we consider situations where expected payoff cannot be known beforehand, e.g. different people stand to gain differently from cheating.
+We instead vary punishment risk and punishment severity separately and examine how each changes cheating behavior.

 The rest of the article is presented in 5 sections.
 The next section describes the model of decision making when people face choices of whether to cheat or not cheat.
 We then describe our experimental design and its implementation in section 3.
 Section 4 presents the empirical analysis and interpretation.
 We conclude our findings and discuss results in section 5.

 2. A Theoretical Model of Risk and Consequences